 - In addition to his patents for eHarmony.com's Matching System, he has invented and validated a number of virtual reality-based neuropsychological assessments.

-- Served as Associate Editor for Frontiers in Human Neuroscience and the editorial boards of Cyberpsychology, Behavior, and Social Networking; Assessment; PsycCritiques; and Psychological Assessment.
+- Served as Associate Editor for Frontiers in Human Neuroscience and Journal of Alzheimer's Disease as well as on the editorial boards of Cyberpsychology, Behavior, and Social Networking; Assessment; PsycCritiques; and Psychological Assessment.

 - 2013 National Academy of Neuropsychology Early Career Achievement award